milindchavan12/DomainDriven/README.md

 ## Streaming Architecure
 > The architecture should stream the intend of the system - Uncle Bob

+The way we should use the *functional cohesion* to organise our folder, classes in the application:
+- Presentation layer by agreegate root of each webpage

 ## Ubiquitous Language
 Ubiquitous languages aims to build a common and business oritented language.
 - Shared by all parties between the project